team-uhp/team-uhp.github.io/index.md

 <img class="padded" src="images\pages\add-project.jpg">

 **Project Page** <br>
 Each individual project page displays the project's details.
 The project page provides the project image/banner, title, description, project members, openings on the project, and the skills sought across all openings.
 Clicking on openings will take users to the opening page.
-If no image is provided during the Project's Creation, a default banner is displayed.<!-- "Default Banner" subject to change after photo sharing solution --> When logged in as a project's admin, the subsequent button "Recruit for Opening" is visible:
+When logged in as a project's admin, the subsequent button "Recruit for Opening" is visible.
+Users can bookmark this project and it will appear in their “Saved Projects” filter toggle at the projects list page.
 <img class="padded" src="images\pages\project-page.png">

 **Add Opening Page** <br>